-Kenji Yano qualified as an attorney at law in 2010 and established Tokyo Kokusai (International) Partners Law Office with his colleagues in Tokyo in 2020.
-He was a former member of Foreign Nationals and International Service Section of Tokyo Public Law Office.
-He has experience working at law firms in Tokyo and London.
+Kenji Yano qualified as an attorney at law in 2010 and established Tokyo Kokusai (International) Partners Law Office in Tokyo in 2020.

-He provides legal services on all matters of domestic and international family law (children law including Hague Convention cases, divorce law, the law of succession, older people), all issues concerning foreign nationals, employment law, and employment law and corporate compliance.
+He provides legal services on all matters of domestic and international family law (children law including the Hague Convention cases, divorce law, inheritance law, older people), domestic and international mediation/litigation, all issues concerning foreign nationals including immigration law.

 His legal service has been highly appreciated by his clients.
 Not only has he researched and worked in Japan and overseas, but he has also travelled over 20 countries across the world.
 He understands how hard it would be for foreign nationals to live outside their countries and how they feel if they have troubles outside their home.

 If you have any issues concerned please do not hesitate to contact him.
 He is here to support you and does his best to achieve your best interests.

 |2007||Hitotsubashi University, Faculty of Law (B.A, Comparative Law)|

 |2009||Kobe University School of Law (J.D with Distinction, Competition/Antitrust Law)|